 Are there any Risk Hazards that come with a Set of Dentures?

-Yes – with a partial set of dentures there is a risk that they may be made too small for your mouth and be a choking hazard.
+With a partial set of dentures, there is a risk that they may be made too small for your mouth and be a choking hazard.

 Your dentist can close – or bridge – those gaps and restore your smile with a dental bridge.